Vietnam.vn - Nền tảng quảng bá Việt Nam

 Master Cai Zhengliang of the Taiwan Nutrition Association (China) shared on the HK01 website that not all foods are suitable for use with aluminum foil.
 Especially acidic foods such as: lemons, tomatoes, foods or spices containing alcohol,...

 If aluminum foil is used with the above foods, its acidity will corrode the aluminum foil and dissolve the aluminum ions during the heating process.
-Not only will it affect the flavor of the dish, it will also be toxic to the body.
+Not only will it affect the flavor of the dish, but it will also be toxic to the body.
 When aluminum is absorbed through food into the body, it cannot be digested and will accumulate in body parts such as the liver, kidneys, bones and brain tissues.

 People exposed to aluminum may have stomach aches or feel tired.
 It affects our nervous system.
 Patients with Alzheimer’s and depression who are exposed may experience memory loss, anxiety, asthma…

-Illustration
+Illustration photo

-Use aluminum foil to wrap leftover food.
+Use aluminum foil to wrap leftover food

-For foods that have sauces or are prepared in foil, most people leave them in the foil and put them in the refrigerator to preserve them.
+For foods that have sauce or are prepared in foil, most people leave them in the foil and put them in the refrigerator to preserve them.
 This habit is convenient, the water does not leak out and it is easy to take away to enjoy hot.

 However, the act of wrapping leftover food in foil creates conditions for bacteria to grow and poses a risk of poisoning.